 ‘Working online’ is used in this context to include all methods of communication using digital and information technology regardless of whether equipment used is a desktop computer, laptop, tablet, smartphone or any other device.
 ‘Working online’ is also sometimes referred to as ‘working at a distance’ to establish a distinction from working in the physical presence of the other person.

 Webcam means that you will speak directly to your therapist, and all interactions will be in real time.
 Essentially, although working from a distance, you will be able to see and hear your therapist and you will be seen and heard over the secure platform link.
-Webcam is done through VSee or Zoom and these platforms are secure and can be downloaded very easily prior to your appointment.
+Webcam is done via Zoom or Doxy.me these platforms are secure and don’t have to be downloaded prior to your appointment.

 Voice means that you will be speaking to your therapist via a phone or computer voice connection.
 You will not be able to see each other although all interactions will be in real time.
 You will not be seen by your therapist and therefore, it is important that you are able to speak clearly and have a good clear voice connection, so you get the most benefit from your telephone counselling session.